Building Philadelphia’s Next Great Civic Space

 What would make the new park inclusive for all?
 Share your thoughts on freedom, access, safety, ownership, and representation by completing this survey.

-The Park at Penn’s Landing Survey
+Penn’s Landing Park Survey

 Planning Boards – April 18, 2023